 It was incredible how a simple moment between two people that had been so long apart could bring them closer than before, erasing the aching in their chests that had started to feel so familiar yet so uncomfortable.
 It almost seemed as if they had grown used to it.

-Once they were ready to let go from one another, they slowly stepped back, leaving the wind coming between them and replace the warmth they had exchanged.
-The girl turned around absently picking up her backpack while her attention was still set on the tall male standing close by.
+Once they were ready to let go of one another, they slowly stepped back, leaving the wind coming between them and replacing the warmth they had exchanged.
+The girl turned around, absently picking up her backpack while her attention was still set on the tall male standing close by.
 His gaze was trained on her figure, unable to let go of that magnetic pull he was feeling towards her.

 He extended his arm in her direction, offering to hold her hand, and she gladly accepted it, bouncing on her feet as she used to do when she was much younger and carefree.
 His palm against hers was already creating those familiar tingles that would spread all over her body like bliss, and she couldn’t stop the light blush from forming on her rosy cheeks.
 She tried to cover it with her hair, dipping her head, but as soon as she did, she realised that it wouldn’t be possible anymore.